bitmovin/streams-android-sdk/README.md

-# Bitmovin Streams Android
+# Bitmovin Streams on Android

-This library provides a Compose component to play [Bitmovin Streams](https://bitmovin.com/streams) natively on Android.
+This library provides BitmovinStream, which is a Compose component to play [Bitmovin Streams](https://bitmovin.com/streams) natively on Android.

+The component is built on top of the [Bitmovin Player Android SDK](https://bitmovin.com/docs/player/android-sdk/).

+It's properties are highly customizable and can be used in a variety of ways, from simple video playback to more complex use cases.

+__Note:__ If you are planning really advanced/deep use cases, we recommend using the Bitmovin Player Android SDK directly and building your own `StreamPlayer` on top of it to have full control over the player and suite your needs better.
+This project still can be a reference on how to build for Compose and Streams.

 ## Getting Started